daqi/chatapp/README.md

 &nbsp;

-Deploy a Realtime App in seconds using [Serverless Components](https://github.com/serverless/components).
-Just provide your frontend code (powered by the [webiste component](https://github.com/serverless-components/Website)), and your backend code (powered by the [socket component](https://github.com/serverless-components/Socket)).
+Deploy a Full-Stack Realtime App in seconds using [Serverless Components](https://github.com/serverless/components).
+Just provide your frontend code (powered by the [website component](https://github.com/serverless-components/Website)), and your backend code (powered by the [socket component](https://github.com/serverless-components/Socket)).

 &nbsp;